Performance of an experience

 The experiment is very targeted, so it has few visitors and converters despite being very old, and a low power (both today and far into the future).
 The uplift is reported as (0.5±1)%, with a statistically insignificant ~70% probability of an uplift.

-The experience is unlikely to drive a large uplift, and even if it drives a small uplift we won’t have enough traffic to prove it.
-We should give up on rigorously testing this experience, and push the variation of the A/B test to 100% of the small audience’s traffic, secure in the knowledge that at least the added personalization is not worse than the control.
+The experience is unlikely to drive a significant uplift, and even if it drives a minor uplift, we won’t have sufficient traffic to prove it.
+We should abandon rigorous testing of this experience and push the A/B test variation to 100% of the small audience’s traffic, confident that the added personalization is at least not worse than the control.

 The experiment has many visitors and converters, a ~50% probability of an uplift, and a low power (both today and far into the future).

-If the power is low today and in the future, then there is no reason to think the experiment is “moving the needle” or will do so in the future.
+If the power is low currently and projected to be low in the future, there’s no reason to believe the experiment is making a significant impact or will do so in the future.
 The large amount of gathered data means, to your users, this is effectively indistinguishable from the control.
 It may be worth declaring the experiment futile and moving on to something else.

 FAQs